mad-lab-fau/tpcp/docs/guides/optimization.rst

 Optimization and Training
 =========================

-In tpcp, we use the term *Optimization* as a wrapper term for any form of data driven parameter optimization.
+In `tpcp`, we use the term *Optimization* as a wrapper term for any form of data-driven parameter optimization.
-This can be traditional ML training of model weights, black-box optimizations of hyper-parameters or a simple Gridsearch of thresholds in classical algorithms.
+This can be traditional ML training of model weights, black-box optimizations of hyperparameters or a simple grid search of thresholds in classical algorithms.
 Therefore, we attempt to have a unified interface for all these cases.

-This is achieved, by defining "optimization" as any form of datadriven optimization of the "parameters" (see :ref:`parameters`) specified in the `__init__` of an algorithm.
+This is achieved by defining "optimization" as any form of data-driven optimization of the "parameters" (see :ref:`parameters`) specified in the `__init__` of an algorithm.
-This optimization can be performed via *internal* optimization implemented in a `self_optimize` method on the pipeline or via external optimization like the :class:`~tpcp.optimize.GridSearch` wrapper.
+This optimization can be performed via *internal* optimization implemented in a `self_optimize` method on the pipeline or via *external* optimization like the :class:`~tpcp.optimize.GridSearch` wrapper.

 .. code-block:: python